MG-cpu90/assignment1-code-refactor/README.md

 ## Usage

-* In order to run the application, first clone the GitHub repository
+* In order to run the application, first clone the GitHub repository onto your local device
 * Then, open the "index.html" file inside the Develop folder in the browser window.